jmwilson/ollie/README.md

 Ollie is a voice control assistant for Keysight 1000-X oscilloscopes.
 Using your voice, you can control the oscilloscope to do:

-- run/stop/single capture
+- run/stop/single capture: "run", "stop", "single"
-- show/hide channels
+- show/hide channels: "show channel two", "hide the external trigger", "show reference one"
-- adjust vertical/horizontal scale
+- adjust vertical/horizontal scale: "set the time base to 100 nanoseconds", "set channel one vertical scale to 2 volts"
-- add and clear measurements:
+- add and clear measurements: "show me the frequency for channel one"
     - duty cycle
     - rise/fall time
     - pre/overshoot